 - Press [STOP] to terminate the measurement operation.

 - To re-observe the target, sight the target, then press [OBS].

-- Press (ESC) to finish
+- Press {ESC} to finish

 measurement and return to the

 Meas mode screen.

-- It is also possible to perform REM measurement by pressing [MENU] on page 2 of the Meas mode screen and selecting "REM" without allocating the function key. - Inputting target height (Step 3): Press [HT] to set target height.
-It can be set also in "Stn. data" of coordinate measurement.
-"12.1 Entering Instrument Station Data"
+- It is also possible to perform REM measurement when [MENU] on page 2 of the Meas mode screen is pressed and "REM" is selected without allocating the function key. - Inputting target height (step 3): Press [HT] to set target height.
+It can be set also in "Stn data" of coordinate measurement. - "12.1 Entering Instrument Station Data"